RNC Pulls a Speaker After She Boosts an Anti-Semitic Conspiracy

 Minutes before the start of Tuesday’s Republican National Convention broadcast, a controversial speaker was pulled from the lineup.
-Mary Ann Mendoza’s removal came hours after she retweeted an anti-Semitic call to her more than 40,000 followers, encouraging them to investigate a twitter thread detailing a fake Jewish plot to dominate the world that wascirculating among adherents of the QAnon conspiracy theory.
+Mary Ann Mendoza’s removal came hours after she retweeted an anti-Semitic call to her more than 40,000 followers, encouraging them to investigate a Twitter thread detailing a fake Jewish plot to dominate the world that wascirculating among adherents of the QAnon conspiracy theory.

 I retweeted a very long thread earlier without reading every post within the thread.
 My apologies for not paying attention to the intent of the whole message.
 That does not reflect my feelings or personal thoughts whatsoever.